 • If arriving by train we can order a taxi for guests with advance notice.

-• The hotel does not have ramp access for wheel chair users and there are two steps into the main entrance from the High Street; however, our Lion Street entrance has one step to navigate
+• There are two steps into the main entrance from the High Street; however, our Lion Street entrance has one step to navigate

 • Once inside the hotel there is access to Reception with no steps or ramps